-- (a) Providing a mechanism to identify and to conserve the distinctive historic, cultural, and architectural characteristics and other historic resources of the City, all of which represent essential elements of the City's cultural, social, economic, political, and architectural history. - (b) Fostering civic pride in the beauty and noble accomplishments of the past as represented in the City's landmarks, historic districts, and historic resources. - (c) Conserving and improving the value of property in and around designated landmarks and historic districts, as well as within the City. - (d) Enhancing the attractiveness of the City to residents, current and prospective homeowners, and visitors and shoppers, thereby supporting and promoting business, commerce, industry, and providing economic benefits to the City. - (e) Fostering and encouraging preservation, restoration, and rehabilitation of structures, properties, neighborhoods, and areas. - (f) Fostering and encouraging the study, interpretation, and promotion of historic resources. - (g) Fostering and encouraging the study, interpretation, and promotion of historical archeological work and information.
+- (a) Providing a mechanism to identify and to conserve the distinctive historic, cultural, and architectural characteristics and other historic resources of the City, all of which represent essential elements of the City's cultural, social, economic, political, and architectural history. - (b) Fostering civic pride in the beauty and noble accomplishments of the past as represented in the City's landmarks, historic districts, and historic resources while recognizing and learning from the City's rich heritage. - (c) Conserving and improving the value of property in and around designated landmarks and historic districts, as well as within the City. - (d) Enhancing the attractiveness of the City to residents, current and prospective home owners, and visitors and shoppers, thereby supporting and promoting business, commerce, industry, and providing economic benefits to the City. - (e) Fostering and encouraging preservation, restoration, and rehabilitation of structures, properties, neighborhoods, and areas. - (f) Fostering and encouraging the study, interpretation, and promotion of historic resources. - (g) Fostering and encouraging the study, interpretation, and promotion of historical archeological work and information.